 Hi, today I would like to share with you amazing commencement address I saw not long before now.
 This speech was done by J.K.
-Rowling, June 2008 for Harvard graduates, parents, grandparents, and all listeners… To be honest with you, for me 2012 year was full of failures and you know, I took lessons from every single experience I had.
-I have full responsibilities for that and most of them were because of a hurry, so it was my fault.
+Rowling, June 2008 for Harvard graduates, parents, grandparents, and all listeners… To be honest with you, for me, 2012 year was full of failures, and you know, I took lessons from every single experience I had.
+I have full responsibilities for that, and most of them were because of a hurry, so it was my fault.
 I need to check the option more carefully in the future before I choose something.
-That reminds me of also a great project management method and I read about it yesterday.
+That reminds me of also a great project management method, and I read about it yesterday.
 It is called the critical chain project management method.
-In very short it is about doing one thing at one moment with beam buffers and more carefully planning, preparing and after that and only after that doing what is necessary.
+In very short, it is about doing one thing at one moment with beam buffers and more carefully planning, preparing and after that and only after that doing what is necessary.
 It is the management of implementation instead of the management of the project itself.
 But you know it is subject to a longer post.
-Let’s return to the benefits of failure that came from by Harry Potter’s novels author and to her speech.
+Let’s return to the benefits of failure that came from Harry Potter’s novels author and to her speech.